Hudson solid, Cardinals crack Keller in 6-0 rout of Royals

-KANSAS CITY, Mo.
-(AP) — Cardinals rookie Dakota Hudson tossed six innings of five-hit ball, Royals counterpart Brad Keller allowed a no-hit bid to crumble in spectacular fashion, and St. Louis went on to beat Kansas City 6-0 on Wednesday night for a two-game sweep.
+The 24-year-old right-hander wound up throwing six innings of five-hit ball, and the Cardinals bullpen finished off a 6-0 victory Wednesday night for their second consecutive shutout of their cross-state rival and their eighth straight victory at Kauffman Stadium.

+“This is a team with a lot of ability.
+It’s a deep team with a ton of experience,” said St. Louis manager Mike Shildt, whose team climbed back over the Chicago Cubs for first place in the NL Central.

-Hudson (11-6) allowed runners to reach every inning but the third, but the 24-year-old right-hander kept getting timely double-plays, groundballs and fly outs.
+Hudson (11-6) allowed runners to reach every inning but the third, but he kept his poise and continued to get timely double-plays, groundballs and fly outs.
 Hudson struck out five and walked two as the Cardinals won for the 13th time in his last 16 starts.

-They also won their eighth straight against their cross-state rival at Kauffman Stadium.
+“He controlled a lot of counts,” Shildt said.
+“He was very, very effective.”

-Keller (7-13) issued three walks and was victimized by an early error, but he didn’t allow a hit until Marcell Ozuna’s sharp single leading off the seventh.
+So was Keller (7-13), who issued three walks and was victimized by an early error but didn’t allow a hit until Marcell Ozuna’s sharp single leading off the seventh.
 It began a run of five consecutive base hits that not only knocked Keller from the game but ultimately resulted in a five-run frame.

-Keller has lost four straight on the heels of a six-start span without a defeat.
+“We kept our confidence,” said Paul DeJong, who later homered off the Royals bullpen to become the first shortstop in Cardinals history with two 20-plus homer seasons.
+“It was now-or-never for us.”

 The Royals, who were blanked 2-0 on Tuesday night, never got a runner past second base.
 Cheslor Cuthbert grounded out to strand two in the first, Nicky Lopez stranded runners in the second and fifth, and Bubba Starling grounded out to leave Ryan O’Hearn standing on second base in the fourth.